dlt-hub/dlt/docs/website/docs/running-in-production/tracing.md

 The entry client is configured after the first pipeline is created with `dlt.pipeline()`.
 Feel free to use `sentry_sdk` init again to cover your specific needs.

 > 💡 `dlt` does not have sentry client as a dependency.
-Remember to install it with `pip install sentry-sdk`.
+Remember to install it with `python -m pip install sentry-sdk`.

 ## Disable all tracing